Infrastructure Cost Perspectives: Cloud, Colocation, Build-To-Suit

-In today’s world an Infrastructure Demand Response (iDR) approach to capacity management of application workloads and physical infrastructure is key to optimal responsiveness and managing the cost of infrastructure.
+In today’s world an Infrastructure Demand Response (iDR) approach to data center capacity management of application workloads and physical infrastructure is key to cost and risk management.

 “Demand Response” has been used for decades in the power industry to manage just-in-time power resources to fulfill demand.
 This approach in the power industry is analogous to the data center industry.